 The unboxing of the AS-1 Synthesizer can be seen as underwhelming.
 There is only the device, the power supply as well as the manual in the box.
-What is known from other companies, here are no stickers or other goodies in the packages.
-It was however positive to see that Pioneer DJ included a power supply immediately.
+What is known from other companies, there are no stickers or other goodies in the package.
+It was, however, positive to see that Pioneer DJ included a power supply immediately.
 Certain companies from Japan don’t include power supplies in the recent releases and you have to buy it extra.

 Take a look at the back side of the unit where you can find the audio & MIDI connections.

-Let’s start on the left side where you can find a Kensington Lock which gives you a nice protection from theft.
-Than we have stereo phones output for connecting your headphones.
-Two mono left and right outputs follows and a trigger in for external gear.
-I like here the two way output (two mono outputs & headphones) because in this case you can use it with your favourite headphones or route it directly in stereo to your recording system.
+Let’s start on the left side where you can find a Kensington Lock which gives you nice protection from theft.
+Then we have a stereo phone output for connecting your headphones.
+Two mono left and right outputs follow and a trigger in for external gear.
+I like here the two-way output (two mono outputs & headphones) because in this case you can use it with your favorite headphones or route it directly in stereo to your recording system.
 This is relatively rare because many budget mono Synthesizers comes only with a line mono output and phones stereo output (Arturia Minibrute, Novation Bass Station II or KORG Monologue)

-Beside the slightly different key design, the AS-1 comes with very few knobs.
+Besides the slightly different key design, the AS-1 comes with very few knobs.
 Musicians as well as Synth heads who love Synthesizers with a lot of knobs or follow the concept “a feature per knob” will not be pleased with this instrument.
 The AS-1 features in total only 11 knobs.
 Beginning on the top left where you find the shift and global buttons which are essentials for the activities inside the menu.
-Beside these buttons, you find the program knob which allows to step through the different sound banks and presets.
+Besides these buttons, you find the program knob which allows stepping through the different sound banks and presets.

-Than you have a parameter knob for selecting each individual synthesis /fx parameter, a value knob for changing the values of the functions and on the complete right side a volume knob for adjusting the power of the output.
-Although menus are not very appealing to Synthesizers, the designers has made an effort to implement this good and intuitive.
-To get a overview what parameter you adjust, it features a very nice and clear OLED display.
+Then you have a parameter knob for selecting each individual synthesis /fx parameter, a value knob for changing the values of the functions and on the complete right side a volume knob for adjusting the power of the output.
+Although menus are not very appealing to Synthesizers, the designers have made an effort to implement this good and intuitive.
+To get an overview of what parameter you adjust, it features a very nice and clear OLED display.

 Continue with the 6 knobs in the middle of the interface.
 On the left side, you have two knobs for controlling the cutoff and resonance of the 4-pole resonant low-pass filter.
-Than you have beside this, a knob for controller the cutoff the 2-pole resonant high-pass filter.
-Next you have two knobs that offers you direct access to the envelopes with an attack & decay/release.
-Both knobs influence directly the the envelope of the filter and of the amp.
-This work around is in my opinion a bit negative because it would be better to have individual access to the amp and filter envelope and not together.
+Then you have besides this, a knob for controller the cutoff the 2-pole resonant high-pass filter.
+Next, you have two knobs that offer you direct access to the envelopes with an attack & decay/release.
+Both knobs influence directly the envelope of the filter and of the amp.
+This workaround is, in my opinion, a bit negative because it would be better to have individual access to the amp and filter envelope and not together.